wjase/docker_cookiecutter/readme.md

 Run cookiecutter on any docker supported machine running bash

-# To build image
+## To build image

 Run

     build.sh

-# To use cookiecutter
+## To use cookiecutter

 Run

     ck.sh [cookiecutter args]

-eg
+eg To create a new golang project

-    ./ck.sh gh:
+    ./ck.sh gh:spotify/cookiecutter-golang